cilynx/SmoothTouch/README.md

 * Simple on/off control for a fan/light (M106S100/M107)
 * Halt/Reset (M112/M999) that works even mid-move

+# Credits

+None of this would be possible without [The Smoothie Project](https://github.com/Smoothieware).
+I'm not sure who originally put together the jog rose used in Smoothie's web interface as well as [Pronterface](http://www.pronterface.com/), but I'm using that SVG with very little modification here as well.

 # Roadmap
 This will mostly be demand-driven through [issues](https://github.com/cilynx/SmoothTouch/issues).